 Information for teachers and school centres

-Eligible secondary school teachers can receive specialised training to deliver Extension Program Art History, Biology or Mathematics classes at their own schools in 2019.
+Eligible secondary school teachers can receive specialised training to deliver Extension Program Art History, French, Italian and Mathematics classes at their own schools in 2020.

 The benefits of becoming an Extension Program school centre teacher are many and varied.
 You will be able to update your knowledge of your chosen subject area, extend your level of teaching experience and assist high-achieving students to undertake an Extension Program subject at their own school or in their local area.
 You will also receive academic and teaching support from the University and have access to University resources including the Learning Management System and the Library network.